conduktor/conduktor-poc-kafka-protocol/interceptor-framework/README.md

 These are separate implementation classes as the processing of a `ProduceRequest` object is quite different to the processing on a `ConsumeResponse` object

+### `InterceptorProvider.java`
+The `InterceptorProvider.java` is a record class that provide an `Interceptor` and the target Kafka type to intercept.

 ### `Plugin.java`
-An `Plugin` returns a list of all the interceptors that combine to to make the function provided by the Interceptor.
+An `Plugin` returns a list of all the interceptors in the shape of `InterceptorProvider` that combine to make the function provided by the `Plugin`.

 It also processes the interceptor configuration, which is specified in `application.yaml`.

-### Interceptor jar
+### Interceptor framework jar

-The Interceptor jar file contains the `Interceptor.java` implementations and the `Plugin.java` implementation.
+The Interceptor framework jar file contains the `Interceptor.java` implementations and the `Plugin.java` implementation.
 The jar file should be added to the classpath of your gateway to provide access to the Interceptor functionality.

 # Details